Julia (Nineteen Eighty-Four): Impact and influence

 Margaret Atwood said that she was directly influenced by Nineteen Eighty Four when writing The Handmaid's Tale.
 While noting that most dystopian novels had been written by men, she wanted to write a dystopian novel from a feminine perspective: "I wanted to try a dystopia from the female point of view – the world according to Julia, as it were."

 American author Sandra Newman wrote a retelling of the story from the perspective of Julia with the approval of Orwell's son, Richard Blair.
 Feeling dissatisfied with Orwell's treatment of Julia, she wanted to fill in the novel's unanswered questions: "people forget that Winston fantasises about killing her on two occasions."
 Newman opined that Orwell intended to demonstrate that Winston's misogyny was caused by the Party's sexual repression, but she felt that Orwell's treatment was too distant and that he had failed in "inhabiting his female characters".

+In popular culture

+The American rock band mewithoutYou released the single "Julia (or, 'Holy to the LORD' on the Bells of Horses)" in 2018, which is titled after the character.